kognifai/IoT/IoT Documentation/Overview - IoT Platform Architecture Overview.md

 - Azure IoT hub is used to send push messages from the cloud to the device
 - Azure Event Hub is used for receving and relaying sensor data to cloud applications.
 - IoT Management Portal is used to approve new edge devices, push software updates to the edge devices and for remote configuration of the edge devices
+- Sensor Configuration Web Application is used to choose which of the sensors that are available we would like to replicate to the cloud